Special Warranty Situations

 Climate in the parts of the United States that have snow and ice in the winter can be especially brutal on concrete.
 Ice and snow that are left on the surface can cause pitting from the cycle of freezing and melting from night to day.
 In the sunlight, ice may melt and the water penetrates the surface of the concrete, and will freeze again at night.
 The expansion of the ice within the top surface of the concrete slowly ruptures, forming tiny craters which continue to expand.
 Over subsequent seasons, those pockets continue to grow until they are visible and ultimately can start breaking apart the structure.
 The freeze-thaw cycle, as it is known, is the most common cause of pitting in concrete.

-Here is the link if you would like to view that webpage: Contact us today for free estimate.
+Contact us today for free estimate.
 You won't be disappointed.

 Marvin or Mel will be glad to get back to you.